 There are quite a large number of industries that are very particular about coating inspection.
 Pharma companies take good care about the coating of their tablets, oblongs, soft gel capsules, and plug-in capsules.
 After all, this is the first thing that the buyers see after unpacking the pill before taking it.
 That is why they are vigorously applying CV for coating control.
 To scan and analyze a huge amount of tiny objects, CV developers have to take a tremendous number of pictures of each pill in a flow while rotating them.
 If a pill does not meet the criteria, the software rejects the pill.
 The usual throughput of CV solutions can equal hundreds of thousands of pills per hour.

-Now, CV developers can offer a sole device for scanning desperate sorts of pills of different sizes and chemical composition of the coating, no matter big elongated capsules or small rounded tablets.
+Now, CV developers can offer a sole device for scanning desperate sorts of pills of different sizes and chemical compositions of the coating, no matter big elongated capsules or small rounded tablets.
 Not so long ago, each machine could only scan a certain type of pill.

 Each sort of pill has a set of criteria to pass.
 Though, there is an admissive variability of checkpoints.
 Developers do not reject a pill because it has a slightly different color if it is admissible.